 Instructor Olivia Cronk, email@example.com

 Olivia Cronk teaches Composition, Creative Writing, and Literature for the English Department at NEIU.
-They are the author of three books: "WOMONSTER" (Tarpaulin Sky, 2020), "Louise and Louise and Louise" (The Lettered Streets Press, 2016), and "Skin Horse" (Action Books, 2012).
-With Philip Sorenson they edit The Journal Petra.
+She is the author of three books: "WOMONSTER" (Tarpaulin Sky, 2020), "Louise and Louise and Louise" (The Lettered Streets Press, 2016), and "Skin Horse" (Action Books, 2012).
+With Philip Sorenson she edits The Journal Petra.
 They also co-write criticism; their upcoming piece is about Madison McCartha's Freakophone World and its between-ness, sonic worms, and freak-speech.